The Shih Tzu New Year's Resolution Challenge

 Tips for success:

 #1 If your Shih Tzu is not used to a harness, start off slowly.
-Steps to take are: Introduction (just sniffing it), indoor practices (short times of having the harness on but not completely fastened), short walks with it fastened properly and then longer walks.
+Steps to take are: Introduction (just sniffing it), indoor practices (short times of having the harness on but not completely fastened), short walks with it fastened properly, and then longer walks.

 #2 Choose a harness that's very easy to put on and off to avoid any frustration.
 You may wish to avoid 'over the head' designs and instead opt for styles with side buckles or Velcro flaps.
-One we like a lot is the EcoBark Harness Vest, it's incredible easy to slide on and off and has sizes for every Shih Tzu from the littlest pup to the biggest adult.
+One we like a lot is the EcoBark Harness Vest, it's incredible easy to put on and off and has sizes for every Shih Tzu from the littlest pup to the biggest adult.

 A Final Note